 The Importance of Clear Financial Goals

-Figuring out your financial goals may be one of the most important things you can do to help achieve long-term investing success.
-When you’re young, your financial goals are usually simple and short term—such as establishing an emergency fund, starting your retirement saving, buying a new car or accumulating a down payment for your first home.
+Determining your financial goals may be one of the most important things you can do to help achieve long-term investing success.
+When you’re young, you tend to have short-term financial goals which are usually simple—such as establishing an emergency fund, starting your retirement saving, buying a new car or accumulating a down payment for your first home mortgage.
 But, as you become more financially stable, your goals should reflect the increasing complexity of responsibly managing your wealth.

 Where to Begin